FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

        :ref:`vpp_known_issues`.

-     - To identify performance changes due to VPP code changes from v19.08.1 to v20.01.0, the latter has been tested in CSIT environment ver.
-2 and compared against the former tested in CSIT environment ver.
-1. Separate RCA2 analysis has been applied to this part.
+     - To identify performance changes due to VPP code changes from v19.08.1 to v20.01.0, both have been tested in CSIT environment ver.
+2 and compared against each other.
+Separate RCA2 analysis has been applied to this part.
 See :ref:`vpp_compare_current_vs_previous_release` and :ref:`vpp_known_issues`.

    - **Intel Xeon 2n-clx testbeds**: VPP performance test data is now